Low-frequency radio telescopes sensitivity to light dark matter: Dark matter signals detectability

 where the frequency $\nu$ is expressed in MHz and the normalisation constant is $B_0 = 1.38\times10^{-19}\;\mathrm{W/m^{2}/Hz/sr}$.

 A second, local component to the noise arises instead from the plasma surrounding the antenna.
 In a thermal medium at temperature $T$, one consequence of the fluctuation–dissipation theorem is that a circuit with resistance $R$, even in absence of an applied current, manifests a stochastic voltage, whose variance ${\cal V}^2$, measured over a frequency bandwidth $\Delta \nu$, is ${\cal V}^2=4\,k_B\, T\,R\,\Delta \nu$; this is the so-called \textit{Johnson–Nyquist noise}~\cite{1928PhRv...32...97J,1928PhRv...32..110N}.
 Similarly, an antenna in a plasma experiences fluctuations in its potential, whose variance depends on the temperature, the plasma density, as well as the geometry of the antenna.
-This effect has been used for the local plasma diagnostics in the study of different environments in the Solar System, and is known as quasi-thermal noise (QTN), see e.g.~\cite{Meyer2017}.
-If we define $L_D$ the plasma Debye length of the plasma and $L$ the length of a single antenna wire, the variance of voltage per unit frequency (also known as voltage spectral density~\cite{2016era..book.....C}) $V_{\rm QTN}^2$ can be expressed in the limit of our interest, i.e.~$2\pi\,\nu \gg \omega_{\rm pl}\,(L_D/L)$, as (see e.g. Eq.~(46) in~\cite{Meyer2017}):
+This effect has been used for the local plasma diagnostics in the study of different environments in the Solar System, and is known as quasi-thermal noise (QTN) (see e.g.~\cite{Meyer2017}).
+If we define $L_D$ as the plasma Debye length of the plasma and $L$ as the length of a single antenna wire, the variance of voltage per unit frequency (also known as voltage spectral density~\cite{2016era..book.....C}) $V_{\rm QTN}^2$ can be expressed in the limit of our interest, i.e.~$2\pi\,\nu \gg \omega_{\rm pl}\,(L_D/L)$, as (see e.g. Eq.~(46) in~\cite{Meyer2017}):

 where $n_e$ and $T_e$ are the local electron density and temperature and $\nu$ is the considered frequency.
 In the second equality, $n_e$, $T_e$, $\nu$ and $L$ are expressed in $\mathrm{cm^{-3}}$, $\mathrm{K}$, $\mathrm{Hz}$, and $\mathrm{m}$, respectively.
 For the local plasma density and temperature, we will use representative values of $n_e$ and $T_e$ corresponding to $1\,{\rm AU}$, for observations made in orbit close to the Earth (or the Moon) and $5\,{\rm AU}$ for measurements close to Jupiter, as reported in Ref.~\cite{2024ApJ...963...46L}.
+In the case of observations made at variable distances from the Sun, we use the density model $n_e(r)$ in Eq.~\eqref{eq:solar density model} to account for the distance dependence of the QTN in Eq.~\eqref{eq:V_sqrd QTN}.
+For the electron temperature, we verified that adopting the profile $T_e(r)$ in\;\cite{2009LRSP....6....3C} leads to negligible corrections for distances above 2 $R_\odot$.

 As a result of these two contributions, the environmental voltage spectral density at the terminals of a short antenna writes as~\cite{2011RaSc...46.2008Z}

 where $Z $ is the medium impedance, which in what follows we assume equal to the vacuum value $Z_0 = 1$ in natural units, or $377\,\Omega$ in SI units.
 Moreover, we define with $l_{\rm eff}$ the \textit{effective electric length of an antenna}, which is given by the ratio of the voltage induced at the terminals and the electric field of an incoming electromagnetic plane wave whose field direction is parallel to the antenna.